Yesvantpur Junction railway station: Proposed expansion

-A vehicle parking facility is planned to be built in front of the station building in association with Bangalore Metro Rail Corporation as Yeshwanthpur metro station is opposite to this railway station.
+A vehicle parking facility is planned to be built in front of the station building in association with Bengaluru Metro Rail Corporation as Yeshwanthpur metro station is opposite to this railway station.
 Also a connectivity bridge at first floor between the railway station and metro station along with other amenities such as passenger-facilitation centre at the main entry; retiring rooms and a food plaza are also planned.